alagalah/gbpsfc-env/README.md

-#DISCLAIMER

-NOTE: This is a work-in-progress, but there was enough demand that folks weren't willing to wait for a polished version in a week's time.

-The REST portions of the SFC demo's have not been ported yet.
-For that you will have to use POSTMAN: https://www.getpostman.com/collections/8426b2080f8ef6472eb3

-All demos are provided as is, until this disclaimer is removed

 #SETUP

 This is a demonstration/development environment for show-casing OpenDaylight GroupBasedPolicy (GBP) with ServiceFunctionChaining (SFC)

-Note: requirements will become more flexible as the environment is improved

-The first time installing may take some time, with vagrant and docker image downloads.
+The initial instalation may take some time, with vagrant and docker image downloads.

 After the first time it is very quick.

 1. Set up Vagrant.
   * Edit env.sh for NUM_NODES.
 (Keep all other vars the same for this version)